These vegan black bean tacos are super quick and easy to prepare for a delicious vegetarian meal.

 A small soft taco topped with pickled red onion, cabbage and cilantro crema on a plate.
 Two more tacos are blurred in the foreground.

-• Black Beans: This recipe uses two large 19 oz cans of black beans, which is about 5 cups.
+• Black Beans: Canned black beans work great, you’ll need 2 19 oz cans of black beans, which is about 5 cups.
 You can reduce it to two 14 oz cans, totally fine, it will just make a bit less.
-If you use less black beans, keep the rest of the ingredient amounts the same.
 Pinto beans also work well here!

-• Onion: White or yellow onion is fine.
+• Onion: Yellow or white onion is fine.

 • Chipotle Pepper in Adobo: These are easy to find in grocery stores and usually located with other Mexican ingredients.
 You’ll be using 1 whole pepper as well as some of the sauce.
 The leftover can be frozen or used in another recipe such as chili, soup or sauce.
 If you don’t have these on hand and want to make black bean tacos, you can also use the base from this tempeh taco recipe, which is made with tomato paste.

-• Tortillas: Use any tortillas you enjoy.
+• Tortillas: Use any corn or flour tortillas you enjoy.
 For gluten-free, use corn tortillas.

 • Cabbage: You can use red or green cabbage.
 For an quick and easy alternative to chopping the cabbage, you can use store-bought coleslaw mix.

 • Lime: 1 lime will be enough if you’re just making the cabbage.
-If you plan to make the garlic-cilantro crema, you’ll need 2 limes.
+If you plan to make the garlic-cilantro crema, you’ll need 2 limes to make enough lime juice.

-Quick Tip: If you’d like to try the quick pickled onions and cilantro lime crema, be sure to review those ingredients in the recipe card below.
+If you’d like to try the quick pickled onions and cilantro lime sauce, be sure to review those ingredients in the recipe card below.
 They’re both easy to make with just a few simple pantry ingredients.

 Step-by-Step Instructions